-§ 8 Project work
+§ 7 Project work

 (1) Project work is generally intended for students to demonstrate their ability to work as part of a team, and in particular their ability to develop, implement and present concepts.
-Students are to demonstrate their ability to define aims for a larger task and to work with interdisciplinary concepts and approaches to problem solving.
+Students are to demonstrate their ability to define aims for a larger task and to come up with interdisciplinary concepts and approaches to problem solving.

 (2) Sec.
-6(2) applies for project work accordingly.
+6(2) applies accordingly for project work.

-(3) The amount of time allotted for project work is set down in the module description and is no more than 8 weeks.
-The deadline for submission is set down in the task assignment.
+(3) The amount of time allotted for project work is set down in the module description and is no more than 6 weeks.
+Based on this, the deadline for submission is to be specified in the task assignment.

-(4) Where project work is completed as part of a group, the individual contributions of each student must be clearly identifiable and assessable and meet the requirement of Paragraph 1.
+(4) Where project work is completed as part of a group, the individual contributions of each student must be clearly identifiable and assessable and meet the requirements of Paragraph 1.
 If parts of the project work are produced orally, then Sec.
-9(4)(1) applies.
+8(4)(1) applies accordingly.

-§ 9 Oral exams
+§ 8 Oral examinations

-(1) Oral exams are intended for students to demonstrate their ability to recognise the relationships within the area being tested and to formulate a response to specific questions.
+(1) Oral examinations are intended for students to demonstrate their ability to recognise the relationships within the area being tested and to formulate a response to specific questions.
 They are further intended to determine whether or not the student has acquired the appropriate level of fundamental knowledge for the current stage in their studies.

-(2) Oral exams are normally sat before at least two examiners, or before one examiner in the presence of a suitably qualified observer (Sec.
-19) as a single examination.
+(2) Oral examinations are normally sat before at least two examiners, or before one examiner in the presence of a suitably qualified observer (Sec.
+17) as a single examination of one student or, depending on the module description, as a group of up to three students.

-(3) Oral exams last between 15 and 45 minutes.
+(3) Oral examinations last between 15 and 45 minutes.
 The specific duration is defined in the module description.

-(4) The content and results of oral exams are recorded in an examination log.
-The result of the oral exam must be given to the student upon its completion.
+(4) The key content and results of oral examinations are recorded in an examination log.
+The student is to be informed of the result of the oral examination directly following the examination.